krishna663-wq/Image_Processing_based_fire_detection/README.md

 # 🔥 Image Processing Based Fire Detection

 This project uses traditional image processing techniques and a trained machine learning model to detect fire in images or video.
-The system is built using Python, OpenCV, TensorFlow, and NumPy, and is executable through a simple command-line interface.
+The system is built using Python, OpenCV, TensorFlow, and NumPy, and it leverages a pretrained model that utilizes the AdaBoost algorithm for fire classification.

 ---

 ## 📌 Features

 - Fire detection using color and shape-based image processing
-- Trained ML model for classification
+- Trained ML model for classification (using AdaBoost algorithm)
 - Real-time or static image-based detection
 - Accuracy reporting and confusion matrix evaluation
 - Lightweight and easy to deploy